 UFE is Minimally Invasive

-While the patient is sedated, UFE is done through a puncture the size of a grain of rice.
+While the patient given medication to feel sleepy and comfortable, UFE is done through a puncture the size of a grain of rice.
 It heals with almost no scarring.

 UFE Has Quick Recovery